Christian prayer beads have been used for thousands of years by people of many different faiths to connect with God.

 The exact origins of prayer beads are unknown.
 It is generally accepted that the very first prayer beads were made in India.
 These were a part of Hindu devotional rites.
 Buddhism may have followed in the footsteps of this practice.

 Many other religions have incorporated this custom.
 In 1350, the Roman Catholic Church introduced prayer beads to its followers.
 According to the history of the Roman Catholic Church, Saint Dominic was one of those inspired to start using Christian prayer beads.
-He began after the visitation of Mary inspired him.
+He began after Mary’s visit inspired him.

 Thomas Cantimpre, a Flemish Catholic writer, came up with the name for the rosary.
 However, neither the rosary nor prayer beads are divinely mandated.
 Many Christian denominations reject the use of prayer beads as unbiblical.